 Most people with low or moderate income can do their taxes for free using FreeFile’s brand name software or fillable forms.

 - Visit IRS.gov/freefile.
 It’s available 24/7.

 - Choose an option.
 Use the “help me” tool to find a good match.

 - Click “Leave IRS Site.”
 On an IRS partner’s website, begin your return safely and securely.

 Also, you may qualify for free tax help from:

 - VITA.
 If you have low income, disability or limited English skills, you may qualify for free tax help from the Volunteer Income Tax Assistance (VITA) program.

 - TCE.
 If you are at least 60 years old, you can receive free tax help from Tax Counseling for the Elderly (TCE).

-To find the nearest VITA or TCE site near you, use the the VITA locator tool or call (800) 906-9887.
+Due to COVID-19, a number of VITA sites and all TCE sites are closed.
+To find the nearest open VITA site near you, use the the VITA locator tool or call (800) 906-9887.